zmh-program/BetterNickname/README.md

 This mod and its features are use at your own risk.
 It is to be used at the user's discretion with full knowledge that it may not be allowed.

 ## Features
-- Automatically reroll nicknames
+- Automatically reroll nicknames with advanced filtering
   - Rerolls your nickname until a certain phrase is met
-  - Let's you customize reroll interval
+  - Customizable reroll interval
+  - Multiple filtering options: text matching, exclusion, length limits, number/underscore control
   - Automatically claims the name once condition is met
 - Removes the need for the bulky written-book-based GUI system implemented by Hypixel
 - Let's you set a random nick rank `/betternick rank random`